|

 Because of this, when underwater, the submarines usually ran on battery power, using their diesel engines only when fast surfacing, engaging in high speed maneuvering, and avoiding or engaging the enemy.

-There just wasn't enough air within the submarines to run the diesel engines.
-Sub crews preferred to run silent on battery power, or just staying still and quiet as the enemy cruised overhead, as they couldn't run diesels for more than a minute without surfacing (plus the engine noise gave them away).
+There just wasn't enough air within the submarines for humans to breathe and diesel engines to run.
+Sub crews preferred to run silent on battery power, or just staying still and quiet as the enemy cruised overhead (plus the engine noise gave them away).

 Surfacing, or being just below the surface and using a snorkel device (German WW2 subs for a brief time), allowed the diesel powered engines to operate, getting all the air they needed and expelling all the exhaust they had to, in order to recharge the batteries.
 The diesel engines kept the batteries charged and submarines had to surface to make that happen.